ken-ebert/indy-hipe/text/XXXX-rich-schema-w3c-presentations/README.md

 #### @context
 JSON-LD Context.
 The value MUST be an ordered set where
  - the first item MUST be a URI with the value `https://www.w3.org/2018/credentials/v1`.
- - other items SHOULD be the `@id` of contexts used by the rich schemas that corresponding to each included anonymous credential.
+ - subsequent other items SHOULD be the `@id` of contexts used by the rich schemas that correspond to each included anonymous credential.
  (see [Rich Schema Context](https://github.com/hyperledger/indy-hipe/tree/master/text/0149-rich-schema-schema#context)).